-When respects have been paid to Southern musical and literary culture, and it’s time to eat, there’s a lot to choose from.
-The west side of central Courthouse Square is home to two good restaurants, the homespun Ajax Diner (118 Courthouse Square, 662/232-8880), with great pies and cobblers, and the eclectic “New Southern” cuisine of the plush City Grocery (152 Courthouse Square, 662/232-8080), where traditional dishes like po’boys and shrimp and grits are complemented by fine wines and a full bar.
+When respects have been paid to Southern musical and literary culture, and it’s time to eat, there’s a lot from which to choose.
+The west side of central Courthouse Square is home to two good restaurants, the homespun Ajax Diner (118 Courthouse Square, 662/232-8880), with great pies and cobblers, and the eclectic “New Southern” cuisine of the plush City Grocery (152 Courthouse Square, 662/232-8080), where traditional dishes like muffalettas and shrimp and grits are complemented by fine wines and a full bar.
 And thanks to all the Ole Miss students, you can enjoy a range of fast food, pizza places, and live music around Lamar Boulevard, south of the square.

-Accommodations in Oxford include a half-dozen large chain hotels and motels, plus a good range of welcoming bed-and-breakfasts like the comfortably worn 5 Twelve (512 Van Buren Ave., 662/234-8043, $140 and up), formerly the Oliver-Britt House, a circa-1905 B&B.
+Accommodations in Oxford include a half-dozen large chain hotels and motels, plus a good range of welcoming bed-and-breakfasts.

 The Visit Oxford Visitors Center (1013 E. Jackson Ave., 662/232-2477) will happily provide more information and a calendar of cultural events.
 Another good source of information is Square Books (662/236-2262), on the south side of the same square.
 This is one of the country’s great independent bookstores, with a full range of local and international authors, plus a nice café.